Disposable Camera

 Most cameras recommend a distance of 4–10 feet between the camera and the subject while using the flash.
 Wind the thumbwheel until the next number displays in the window on the top of the camera after taking an image to take the next photograph.

-Exposure counter window on top of a fujifilm disposable camera
+Exposure counter window on top of Fujifilm disposable camera showing remaining shots

 A Fujifilm disposable camera’s exposure counter window.